StephenRoddy/stephenroddy.github.io/index.md

 Dr. Stephen Roddy is a media engineering researcher specialising in sonification.
 His research combines media engineering methods with experimental music composition through the lens of [critical technical practice](https://journals.sagepub.com/doi/10.1177/13548565231192105).
 He is currently focused on sonification for the [Internet of Sounds (IoS)](https://www.ucc.ie/en/dah/news/sonification-and-the-internet-of-sounds.html) and ethical approaches to artificial intelligence and machine learning (AI/ML) in creative audio.
 His work is informed by [cybernetics](https://dn790006.ca.archive.org/0/items/norbert-wiener-cybernetics/Norbert_Wiener_Cybernetics_text.pdf), [human-computer interaction](https://ixdf.org/literature/topics/human-computer-interaction), and [radical embodied cognitive science](https://direct.mit.edu/books/monograph/1812/Radical-Embodied-Cognitive-Science).
 Stephen holds a [PhD in Engineering](https://www.tara.tcd.ie/items/4f804275-d45c-4cf1-b04c-c0c6945d546d) from [Trinity College Dublin](https://www.tcd.ie/).
-He lectures in the Department of [Digital Humanities](https://www.ucc.ie/en/dah/) at [University College Cork](https://www.ucc.ie/en/) (UCC), where he is Programme Director for the [MA in Digital Arts and Humanities](https://www.ucc.ie/en/cke09/) and a member of the [Radical Humanities Laboratory](https://www.ucc.ie/en/future-humanities/radicalhumanitieslaboratory/).
+He lectures in the Department of [Digital Humanities](https://www.ucc.ie/en/dah/) at [University College Cork](https://www.ucc.ie/en/) (UCC), where he is also Programme Director for the [MA in Digital Arts and Humanities](https://www.ucc.ie/en/cke09/) and a member of the [Radical Humanities Laboratory](https://www.ucc.ie/en/future-humanities/radicalhumanitieslaboratory/).

-Stephen's previous projects have explored the design of auditory display solutions for large-scale IoT networks and investigated applications of generative systems, cybernetic design principles, and AI/ML techniques in automated music synthesis.
+Stephen’s previous projects have explored auditory display solutions for large-scale IoT networks, as well as applications of generative systems, cybernetic design principles, and AI/ML techniques in automated music synthesis.
 This work was carried out under an IRC Postdoctoral Fellowship at [CONNECT: the Research Ireland Centre for Future Networks and Communications](https://connectcentre.ie/), and subsequently at the Department of Electronic & Electrical Engineering at TCD.
 His work is widely disseminated through peer-reviewed journal publications, conference proceedings, and book chapters.
 As a member of the committee on Ethically Aligned Design in the Arts (under the IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems), he contributed to the IEEE Standards Authority Report on [Ethically Aligned Approaches to AI in the Arts](https://sagroups.ieee.org/global-initiative/wp-content/uploads/sites/542/2022/07/ead-artists.pdf).

 Stephen maintains an active artistic practice that is central to his research activity.
 His work includes music composition and performance, generative and data-driven music, and sound art installation and performance.
 His most recent musical releases [Leviathan](https://stephenroddy.bandcamp.com/album/leviathan), [Corpus/Mimesis](https://stephenroddy.bandcamp.com/album/corpus-mimesis), and [Stardust Sonata](https://fiadh.bandcamp.com/album/stardust-sonata) are all available through [Fiadh Productions](https://fiadh.bandcamp.com/).
 Recent performances and installations of his work have included the ElettroAQustica 10 festival in L'Aquila, the New York City Electroacoustic Music Festival, and the Earth Rising Festival at the Irish Museum of Modern Art.

 <p><strong>Selected Research</strong></p>
 <ul>
+  Engineering-led sonification research for Internet of Sounds systems.
   <li>
     <a target="_blank" href="https://doi.org/10.1109/MCOM.001.2400154">Roddy, S. (2024).
 Designing an Internet of Sounds Sonification System with FM Synthesis Techniques.
 IEEE Communications Magazine, 62(12).</a>
   </li>